Senjai/multitenancy/README.md

 Do you have to include require capybara/rspec in test helper to make capybara work?
 What about adding rspec to the generators?

+Also when you're talking about where to put the partial code, or where to place it is initally ambigious whether you're talking about the engine or the application.

+***

+## Page 101

+It is not immediately obvious that you intend this feature to be in a SEPERATE file than the one above.
+Sign up and sign in are very similar, might be best to state that this is a new file?

 ***